What is a strain?

 Causes of chronic strain

 Chronic strains happen slowly over time from prolonged, repetitive overuse of muscles.
 Chronic strains develop from using the same muscle groups in the same pattern, causing even small stresses to build on one another.
-Causes of chronic strain include:
+Causes of chronic muscle strain include:

 Improper body mechanics or using the wrong muscle groups for a task, such as repeatedly lifting heavy objects using your back instead of your legs